fortran-lang/stdlib/doc/specs/stdlib_selection.md

 License.
 It is worth noting that  `select` and `arg_select` were derived using some code from quickSelect in the Coretran library, by Leon Foks, https://github.com/leonfoks/coretran.
-Leon Foks has given permission for the code here to be released under stdlib's MIT licence.
+Leon Foks has given permission for the code here to be released under stdlib's MIT license.

 ### Specifications of the `stdlib_selection` procedures

-#### `select` - find the kth smallest value in an input array
+#### `select` - find the k-th smallest value in an input array

 ##### Status